OlympusDAO-Education/Documentation/basics/migration.md

 need to migrate if you want to spend more tokens (e.g. make new deposits) on these platforms.

+{% hint style="info" %}
+Again, you would not miss any rebase rewards if you don't migrate during the migration phase.
+Even if you chose to migrate way later, you will receive the same amount of gOHM that you would have received had you migrated immediately.
+{% endhint %}

 ## Gas fees are high now, will I lose my rebase rewards if I delay the migration?

 No, you can migrate at your leisure once it goes live.
 The smart contract will